keebs-weeb/overclocked/v0.2/Rules.md

 ## Breakdown - System Settings
 Administrator Account
 ```
+Cost: 5 Bandwidth
 Use: Permanent
 Ability: +5 to Computer's System Resources
 ```
 Antivirus
 ```
+Cost: 1 Bandwidth
 Use: Single Use
 Ability: Uninstall 1 'Virus' mod
 ```
 BattleEye Anti-Cheat
 ```
+Cost: 3 Bandwidth
 Use: Single Use
 Ability: Can play on another player's computer that has a 'Cheat' mod installed.
 Skip player's next turn.
 ```
 Burstable Internet Uplink
 ```
+Cost: 0 Bandwidth
 Use: Single Use
 Ability: +2 To Bandwidth this turn
 ```
 CC Cleaner
 ```
+Cost: 1 Bandwidth
 Use: Single Use
 Ability: Move all uninstalled mods to your mods folder
 ```
 Firewall
 ```
+Cost: 1 Bandwidth
 Use: Single Use
 Ability: Prevents any mods from being installed on your computer until your next turn
 ```
 Forum Reputation
 ```
+Cost: 1 Bandwidth
 Use: Single Use
 Ability: +2 To Coins received when selling on 'The Forums' This Turn
 ```
 Fresh Install
 ```
+Cost: 2 Bandwidth
 Use: Single Use
 Ability: Move all mods to your Mod Folder.
 Discard all 'Virus' Mods.
 ```
 Honeypot
 ```
+Cost: 3 Bandwidth
 Use: Permanent
 Ability: May be played in response to a 'Virus' Mod being installed on your system.
-Immediately discard the next 'Virus' Mod installed on your system, then discard this card.
+Immediately discard the next Mod installed on your system, then discard this card.
+If played out of turn, the cost is taken away from your Bandwidth at the start of the next maintenance phase.
 ```
 Kali Linux VM
 ```
+Cost: 1 Bandwidth Per Turn
 Use: Permanent
 Ability: Allows you to install mods on other player's computers
 ```
 Loud, Clicky, Scratchy Keyboard
 ```
+Cost: 0 Bandwidth
 Use: Permanent
 Ability: Annoys your friends.
 Stop it.
 (Does Nothing)
 ```
 Messy Desk
 ```
+Cost: 0 Bandwidth
 Use: Permanent
 Ability: How can you live like this?
 (Does Nothing)
 ```
 Mod Loader
 ```
+Cost: 1 Bandwidth
 Use: Single Use
 Ability: Installing mods costs 1 less Bandwidth this turn (Minimum 0).
 ```
 Multi-Factor Authentication
 ```
+Cost: 5 Bandwidth
 Use: Permanent
 Ability: Immediately discard all 'Cheat' Mods installed.
 Cannot install 'Cheat' Mods. +2 To Bandwidth
 ```
 Offline
 ```
+Cost: 1 Bandwidth
 Use: Single Use
 Ability: Until your next turn you cannot: install mods on any other player's computers, have mods installed by other players, or draw system settings cards
 ```
 Overclocking
 ```
+Cost: 2 Bandwidth
 Use: Single Use
 Ability: When a system crash would occur, instead discard this setting and prevent it until the end of your NEXT maintenance phase
 ```
 Registry Editor
 ```
+Cost: 2 Bandwidth
 Use: Single Use
 Ability: The next card you draw is free (does not have to be on this turn)
 ```
 Scriptkiddie
 ```
+Cost: 1 Bandwidth
 Use: Single Use
 Ability: Install or uninstall 1 mod from another player's computer, or negate 1 system setting from another player's computer until your next turn
 ```